infographic showing generalized anxiety disorder and treatment options

 • Fits of acute fear or anxiety, also known as anxiety attacks

-Some individuals may turn to alcohol or other substances as a way to manage their anxiety symptoms.
+Individuals may turn to alcohol or other substances as a way to manage their anxiety symptoms.
 This can provide temporary relief, but the person will need more of the addictive substance over time to feel the same effects.
-If they develop an addiction due to this self-medication, this can lead to additional challenges and the need for integrated treatment approaches.
+If they develop an addiction due to this self-medication, it can also worsen trauma-related symptoms, increasing the need for integrated addiction and PTSD treatment that addresses both substance use and underlying mental health challenges together.

-Our treatment specialists are master-level experts with years of experience in their field.
-We are also fully accredited by the Joint Commission, which ensures quality and safety.
-And our inclusive Portland mental health center is a place of healing, hope, and connection.
+Our treatment specialists are master-level experts with years of experience.
+We are fully accredited by the Joint Commission, which ensures quality and safety in everything we do.

 TINA